Introduction

 1. Zip World Adventures

-With four locations in North Wales - all not far from our B&B - there are a unique range of outdoor adventure activities at Zip World that will guarantee you thrills and excitement to get the adrenaline pumping!
+With three locations in North Wales - all not far from our B&B - there are a unique range of outdoor adventure activities at Zip World that guarantee thrills and excitement!

 Zip World Llechwedd